About

 “Pueblo descendants say that Chaco was a special gathering place where many peoples and clans converged to share their ceremonies, traditions, and knowledge.
 It was the center of a thriving culture a thousand years ago.
 The monumental scale of its architecture, the complexity of its community life, the high level of its social organization, and its far-reaching commerce created a cultural vision unlike any other seen before or since.”

 Even as a young child, I found the energy of Chaco Canyon palpable.
-It was my first exposure to and connection with a spiritual place and a culture deeply tied to ancient wisdom and universal energy.
+It was my first encounter with a spiritual place and a culture deeply rooted in ancient wisdom and universal energy.